katjam/growing-an-elm-app-with-whole-team/SLIDES.md

 - Elm framework does not get in the way - easy to set up - no millions of files to navigate round.
 - Much of engineering constraints taken care of by constraints of Elm
 - No more need to know how ot configure a postfix server than we do need to know how to write safe js in order to be good at our jobs (Charlie star inn)
+- FIX split this into beginners to code and to community...
+- FIX - Holly story here is: how to talk about code & PR guidance.
 ---

 ## Everyone's voice